"There are two things that make the Lincolnshire sausage stand out from its fellow sausages - flavour and texture."

 Photo by Pixabay

-One of Lincolnshire’s most famous exports is also one of its tastiest – Lincolnshire Sausages!
+One of Lincolnshire’s most famous exports is also one of its tastiest – the Lincolnshire sausage!

-These delicious sausages are popular not only in their home county, but also across the nation as food-lovers can’t get enough of that chunky texture and mouth-watering flavours.
+These delicious sausages are not only popular in their home county, but also across the nation, as food-lovers can’t get enough of their chunky texture and mouth-watering flavours.

 As Lincolnshire has one of the lowest annual rainfall levels in the UK, sage has always thrived in Lincolnshire soil.

-Lincolnshire Sausages are unique in that they contain coarsely ground pork (other types of sausage use minced pork).
-The mincing holes that are used to produce pork for traditional Lincolnshire Sausages have to be no less than 4.5mm in diameter.
+Lincolnshire sausages are unique in that they contain coarsely ground pork, whereas other types of sausage usually use minced pork.
+The mincing holes that are used to produce pork for traditional Lincolnshire sausages have to be no less than 4.5mm in diameter.

-This coarsely ground pork gives the Lincolnshire Sausage its distinctive, chunky texture.
+This coarsely ground pork gives the Lincolnshire sausage its distinctive, chunky texture.
 During the mixing process of sausage production, ice or water is often used to reduce the core temperature of the sausage-meat.
-This in turn allows the Lincolnshire Sausage to retain its distinctive texture when cooked.
+This in turn allows the sausage to retain its distinctive texture when cooked.